moves-rwth/nitwit-validator/README.md

 ## Changing behaviour with compiler options
  - VERBOSE (default on for debug, off for release) - outputs more info about program trace
- - NO_HEADER_INCLUDE (default on) - ignores any "extern" declarations and automatically includes all available libraries
+ - NO_HEADER_INCLUDE (default off) - ignores any "extern" declarations and automatically includes all available libraries
  - REQUIRE_MATCHING_ORIGINFILENAME (default off) - matches edges also depending on the "originfilename" argument
  - ENABLE_TRANSITION_LIMIT (default on) - stops NITWIT after a certain limit of unsuccessful edge transitions is made
  - STOP_IN_SINK (default off) - terminate the validation once the sink state is reached